bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_python.md

 conda install bodo -c bodo.ai -c conda-forge
 ```

-This command creates a conda environment called `Bodo` to run your code in and installs Bodo Community Edition by default, which is free and works on up to 8 cores.
+These commands create a conda environment called `Bodo` and install Bodo Community Edition.

 ## Generate Sample Data

-Let's start by creating a parquet file with some sample data.
-The following Python code creates a parquet file with two columns `A` and `B` and 20 million rows.
+Let's start by creating a Parquet file with some sample data.
+The following Python code creates a Parquet file with two columns `A` and `B` and 20 million rows.
 The column `A` contains values from 0 to 29, and the column `B` contains values from 0 to 19,999,999.

 ```python
 import pandas as pd